 What Is Merkel Cell Carcinoma?

 Merkel cell carcinoma (MCC) is a rare, aggressive skin cancer that is at high risk of recurring and spreading (metastasizing) throughout the body, with most recurrences taking place within two years after diagnosis of the primary tumor.
-While the disease is 30 times rarer than melanoma (an estimated 0.24 cases per 100,000 persons in the U.S, or about 2,500 cases total), it kills about one in three patients compared with one in nine for melanoma.
+While the disease is 40 times rarer than melanoma (an estimated 0.24 cases per 100,000 persons in the U.S, or about 2,500 cases total), it kills about one in three patients compared with one in nine for melanoma.
 Approximately 700 people die from MCC each year in the U.S.